-Customer Data Platforms have grown into a billion dollar industry ($1.3 billion in 2020, to be exact, according to the CDP Institute) because they solve a pressing marketer need: easy access to unified customer data.
+Customer Data Platforms have grown into a billion-dollar industry ($1.3 billion in 2020, to be exact, according to the CDP Institute) because they solve a pressing market need easy access to unified customer data.

 The need is driven by the explosion of disconnected customer data as new martech systems capture data across new channels and by customers’ expectations for unified, personalized treatment despite this fragmentation.

 When this explosion began, marketers originally looked to existing systems for solutions but found that each failed for different reasons: CRM systems captured only some customer information; marketing clouds were themselves comprised of disconnected components; data warehouses were inflexible; data lakes were designed for data scientists.

 It took some time for industry analysts and enterprise software developers to recognize this gap in the market, which opened the way for small firms to establish the category.
 Some of these firms were headed by marketers who had looked for a solution for their own use and decided to build their own when they found none was available.

 Others were software vendors whose products addressed related problems, such as tag managers that were already experts at gathering customer data or personalization vendors that already assembled unified customer profiles for their own use.